Large Magellanic Cloud

 The Large Magellanic Cloud (LMC) is a dwarf galaxy and satellite galaxy of the Milky Way.
 At a distance of around 50 kpc, the LMC is the second- or third-closest galaxy to the Milky Way, after the Sagittarius Dwarf Spheroidal (c.
 16 kpc away) and the possible dwarf irregular galaxy called the Canis Major Overdensity.
-Based on the D_{25} isophote at the B-band (445 nm wavelength of light), the Large Magellanic Cloud is about 9.86 kpc across.
-It is roughly one-hundredth the mass of the Milky Way and is the fourth-largest galaxy in the Local Group, after the Andromeda Galaxy (M31), the Milky Way, and the Triangulum Galaxy (M33).
+It is about 9.86 kpc across and has roughly one-hundredth the mass of the Milky Way, making it the fourth-largest galaxy in the Local Group after the Andromeda Galaxy (M31), the Milky Way, and the Triangulum Galaxy (M33).

 The LMC is classified as a Magellanic spiral.
 It contains a stellar bar that is geometrically off-center, suggesting that it was once a barred dwarf spiral galaxy before its spiral arms were disrupted, likely by tidal interactions from the nearby Small Magellanic Cloud (SMC) and the Milky Way's gravity.
 The LMC is predicted to merge with the Milky Way in approximately 2.4 billion years.

 With a declination of about −70°, the LMC is visible as a faint "cloud" from the Southern Hemisphere of the Earth and from as far north as 20° N. It straddles the constellations Dorado and Mensa and has an apparent length of about 10° to the naked eye, 20 times the Moon's diameter, from dark sites away from light pollution.